ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: }

 * **RavenDB ETL Task** creates an [ETL](../../../server/ongoing-tasks/etl/basics) process for a given database when the destination is another RavenDB database.

-* The script is executed per document once the document is created or modified.
+* The script is executed per document whenever the document is created, modified and/or deleted.

-* It can be defined in code or using the [Studio](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) by creating a `RavenDB ETL` task under `Settings -> Manage Ongoing Tasks`.
+* It can be defined in code or using the [Studio](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) by creating a `RavenDB ETL` task:
+  * Choose database -> Click **Tasks** tab on the left -> Select **Ongoing Tasks** -> Click **Add a database task** -> Select **RavenDB ETL**.

-* One RavenDB ETL task can have multiple transformation scripts.
+* One RavenDB ETL task can have multiple transformation scripts and each script can load to a different collection.

-* Each script can be defined on a single collection, multiple selected collections or be applied to **all** documents regardless of the associated collection.
+* Each script can be defined on the source database to trigger ETL from a single collection, multiple selected collections or be applied to **all** documents regardless of the associated collection(s).

 * In this page:
   * [Transformation Script Options](../../../server/ongoing-tasks/etl/raven#transformation-script-options)